American Idioms List:

 - I'm sorry but I have to hold my horses and talk this over with my wife before making a final decision.

-go/jump through hoops: to do a series of difficult or unpleasant things in order to get something you want or something you need to do.
+go / jump through hoops: to do a series of difficult or unpleasant things in order to get something you want or do something you need to do.

 - I hate having to go through so many hoops driving, parking and then taking the subway every day just to get to my job in the city—so I'm thinking about finding something new.

 - Does your boyfriend always have you jumping through hoops like this?